dolthub/driver/README.md

-commitname - The name of the committer seen in the dolt commit log commitemail - The email of the committer seen in the dolt commit log database - The initial database to connect to
+commitname - The name of the committer seen in the dolt commit log commitemail - The email of the committer seen in the dolt commit log database - The initial database to connect to multistatements - If set to true, allows multiple statements in one query clientfoundrows - If set to true, returns the number of matching rows instead of the number of changed rows in UPDATE queries
 ```

 #### Example DSN